Notice: Undefined variable: title_block in /var/www/vhosts/idc-cdi.com/httpdocs/wp-content/themes/idccdi/functions.php on line 293

 Women active participation

-The Centrist Democrat International (CDI) believe that women active participation in politics is essential to the development of their own countries.
+The Centrist Democrat International (IDC-CDI) believe that women active participation in politics is essential to the development of their own countries.

 World Women’s Union in Caracas